ansible/ansible-documentation/README.md

 You can use these automated tests to help you verify changes before you submit a PR.
 You can manually
-[set up your environment](https://docs.ansible.com/ansible/latest/community/documentation_contributions.html#setting-up-your-environment-to-build-documentation-locally) if you prefer, but the `nox` configuration significantly simplifies this process.
+[set up your environment](https://docs.ansible.com/ansible/latest/community/documentation_contributions.html#setting-up-your-environment-to-build-documentation-locally) if you prefer, but `nox` is more straightforward and create an isolated environment for you.

 * Install `nox` using `python3 -m pip install nox` or your distribution's package manager.